jhmaindonald/dataThoughts/_book/index.md

     + Uninformed critique is common.
 Watch for the tricks that are used in the attempt to discredit established scientific results that detractors find inconvenient.
-10. Publication processes, widely across many areas of science, urgently require to be updated.
-    + They work well where the nature of the work requires input and critique widely from across different disciplinary perspectives.
     + When presented with scientific (or any) claims, ask/check whether claims have been carefully critiqued.
 For laboratory studies, have results been replicated?
+    + Publication processes can work well where the nature of the work requires input and critique widely from across different disciplinary perspectives, and where data and code are made available for checking.